opennox/docs/content/opennox/dev/console.en.md

 cheat health
 ```

-You can also specify desired health value:
+You can also specify the desired health value:

 ```
 cheat health 999